 THE DIARIES OF PAUL K LYONS

 I have written diary entries regularly since 1974.
 For a short while, when I was travelling, in 1974 and 1975, I tried to write an entry every day.
-For most of my life, however, I've written more freely, reflecting in retrospect on my actions and behaviour and thoughts, on average, over the years, probably about twice a week.
+For most of my life, however, I’ve written more freely, reflecting in retrospect on my actions and behaviour and thoughts, on average, over the years, probably about twice a week.
 From 1973 until 1987, I kept hand-written journals, usually in hard-back books.
-Since 1987, I've written most of my entries directly onto a computer.
-I do still hand-write journals when on holiday.
+Over time I have transcribed these onto a computer.
+Since 1989, I've written most of my entries directly onto a computer.
+I do still hand-write journals sometimes, when on holiday abroad.

 In fact, I hope my writing has developed over the decades, and I do not wish to disregard or disguise this development.
 On the contrary, one of the main reasons for publishing these diary entries is to demonstrate and reveal change, whether this is through the writing itself, or, much more broadly, through what I have to say about my own life, and how I've coped with the physical, emotional and psychological trials and joys of being alive, of being a conscious human being.